Introduction - Why Your Sales Copy Produces Poor Results

 How to Use Sant's Recipes

-For example, I have used Sants' recipe for writing Nuture messages to create interest in the IAFD's newsletter program, Building Rapport - Watch Your Revenues Soar.
+For example, I have used Sants' recipe for writing Nurture messages to create interest in the Franchise Info Newsletter Marketing program, Building Rapport - Watch Your Revenues Soar.

 It is really the oldest trick in the book: First, I hand copied Tom's language, and then I rewrote each paragraph until it sounded more like me and less like Tom.